ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 .. image:: ../../../images/CTimage9.png
     :width: 450px

-The cable is now ready for connection to your Pixhawk or APM Flight Controller.
+The cable is now ready for connection to your Pixhawk Controller.
 Note that the Shutter Pin (in this case the RED wire) will be on the SIGNAL side of the Auxiliary port while the WHITE/YELLOW wire will be on the GROUND side of the Auxiliary port.